Admission & Registration

 Course Loads and Theses

-- Prior to thesis registration, students must complete 9 credit-hours including EDUC 5513 – Research Design and EDUC 5113 – Qualitative Research Methods.
+- Prior to Thesis registration, students must complete at least 9 credit-hours including EDUC 5513 Research Design and EDUC 5113 Qualitative Research in Education.